jasper-th-wang/Basic_Webpage_Guide/docs/task1.md

 4. Click the **New file** button.
     ![New File Button](./assets/task1/new-file.png)
-5. Name the new file “index.html” and hit enter.
+5. Name the new file `index.html` and hit enter.
 6. Click the **New file** button again.
-7. Name the file “style.css” and hit enter.
+7. Name the file `style.css` and hit enter.
 8. You should now have a folder with two files in it.

 !!! success